albar965/littlenavmap-manual/en/ACKNOWLEDGMENTS.md

 Let's not forget about all the services that provide us all the online maps for free:

 [Stamen Design](http://maps.stamen.com), [OpenTopoMap](https://www.opentopomap.org) and [CARTO](https://carto.com/).

-A thank-you to the [GIScience / Geoinformatics Research Group](https://www.geog.uni-heidelberg.de/gis/index_en.html) of Heidelberg University for kindly giving me permission to use their map [OpenMapSurfer](http://korona.geog.uni-heidelberg.de).

 And last but not least: If there were no [OpenStreetMap](https://www.openstreetmap.org) and its thousands of contributors none of us would have any maps at all.